chaoge525/soafee_demo/documentation/validations.rst

     ``DEBUG:[top_level_test_name]:[return_code]:[stdout]:[stderr]```

-Additional informational messages may appear in the log file with an ``INFO`` prefix, e.g. to log that an environment clean-up action occured.
+Additional informational messages may appear in the log file with an ``INFO`` prefix, e.g. to log that an environment clean-up action occurred.

 The test suites are detailed below.